Tags

 {% endraw %}

-The if/else statements should be known from other programming languages.
+if / else statements are common in other programming languages.
 Liquid implements them with the following tags:

-• {% if <CONDITION> %} ... {% endif %} — Attach a section of the template that will only be executed if the condition is true.
+• {% if <CONDITION> %}: Attaches a section of the template that will only execute if the condition is true.

-• {% elsif <CONDITION> %} — Can optionally be used within an if .... endif block.
-Specifies another condition; If the initial "if" fails, Liquid tests the "elsif",, and if it passes, executes the next section of the template.
-Any number of elsif statements can be used in an if * {% else %} - Can be used within an if... endif block, after any "elsif" tag.
-If all the above conditions fail, Liquid will execute the template section following the "else" tag.
+• {% elsif <CONDITION> %}: Can optionally be used within an if ... endif block.
+Specifies another condition; if the initial if fails, Liquid tests the elsif and executes the following section of the template if it succeeds.
+Any number of elsif can be used in an if block.

-The condition of an if,elsif or unless tag must be a normal Liquid expression or a comparison using Liquid expressions.
-Note that relational operators are implemented using tags similar to "if"; they don't work anywhere else in Liquid.
+The condition of an if, elsif or unless tag must be a normal Liquid expression or a comparison using Liquid expressions.
+Note that comparison operators are implemented through tags similar to if; they don't work anywhere else in Liquid.

 The available relational operators are:

-• There is a special secret value "empty" (without quotes) to compare arrays; The comparison is true if the array has no items.
+• There is a special "empty" value (without quotes) that arrays can be compared to; the comparison is true if the array has no members.

-• contains - a wrapper around Ruby's include? method, which is implemented in strings, arrays and hashes.
-If the left argument is a string and the right is not, this will convert the right to a string.
+• contains: A wrapper around Ruby's include? method, implemented in strings, arrays and hashes.
+If the left argument is a string and the right one isn't, it converts the right one to string.

-Note that there is NO "no" operator, and you CANNOT use parentheses to control the order of operations, as the precedence of each operator will appear unspecified.
-When in doubt, use nested "if" statements.
+Note that there is NO "not" operator, and you CANNOT use parentheses to control the order of operations, as operator precedence seems to be unspecified.
+When in doubt, use nested if statements.

-Liquid expressions are tested to determine their "truthiness" in similar to Ruby:
+Liquid expressions are tested to determine their "truthfulness" in what appears to be a Ruby-like way:

 • true is true